Tartsi/tiralabra/documentation/implementation.md

 ### Current State and Improvement suggestions

-- The state of the game as of 24.02.2024 is as follows:
+- The state of the game as of 29.02.2024 is as follows:
     - The AI can play extremely well, however some problems still exist which I already have identified and am working on fixing:
     TODO: Fix AI 'giving up' - make it return the best possible move regardless of game state.
     TODO: Fix AI playing itself into a 'trap'.
 At the moment it plays a 4-line even if both sides are blocked, and 5-line is impossible to achieve.
+    - Might not be able to complete either of these during final week due to unforeseen problems related to dynamic listing.
     - ~~Draw situation is not implemented yet (this is a complete oversight by me unfortunately)~~.
 Fixed as of 21.02.2024.

 - Other improvement suggestions will be added at the end of the project.